thanhit95/multi-threading/notes-demos-exercises.md

 ## TABLE OF CONTENTS

-I am sorry that generated table of contents contains too many upper case stuff...
+I am sorry that generated table of contents contains too many uppercase stuff...

 - [NOTES OF DEMOS AND EXERCISES](#notes-of-demos-and-exercises)
   - [DESCRIPTION](#description)